evenicoulddoit/django-rest-framework-serializer-extensions/docs/usage-serializers.md

 ```

 The expandable fields mixin automatically adds an ID reference to the output,
 mimicing the ForeignKey API of Django models.
-This provides users of your API
+This consistency provides users
-with the minimum information to make further queries about the relation whilst
+of your API with just enough information to make further queries if required,
-maintaining the efficiency of your serializer.
+whilst maintaining the efficiency of your serializer.

 Your child serializer can now be expanded, to produce: